wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 ```

 <!-- begin box warning -->
 **Now, beware!** Since the device does not know the actual old password, you need to make sure that the old password is validated before you use it in `unsafeChangePassword`.
-In case you provide a wrong old password, it will be used to decrypt the original data and these data will be encrypted using a new password.
+In case you provide the wrong old password, it will be used to decrypt the original data, and these data will be encrypted using a new password.
 As a result, the activation data will be broken and irreversibly lost.
 <!-- end -->

 ## Biometric Authentication Setup

 PowerAuth SDK for Android provides an abstraction on top of the base Biometric Authentication support.
-While the authentication / data signing itself is handled using `PowerAuthAuthentication` object used in [regular request signing](#data-signing), other related processes require their own API.
+While the authentication / data signing itself is handled using the `PowerAuthAuthentication` object used in [regular request signing](#data-signing), other biometry-related processes require their own API.

 ### Check Biometric Authentication Status